arman-maghsoudnia/SDMN_HW02/Problem_3/README.md

 ## "HTTP_Server.py" code
 ### Running and Testing the Code
-As you can see, there is a code named "HTTP_Server.py" in this folder.
+As you can see, there is a code named "HTTP_Server.py" in the "Python_Code" directory.
 This is the desired HTTP Server as the homework description wanted.
 You can run this code on your system with python3.8.
+Note that the existance of the "api" directory is mandatory for code to run properly.
 In the next section we will discuss about dockerizing the code.
-Now we focus on running the code on system.
+Now we focus on running the code on our main system (OS).

 There is a .json file in the path "/api/v1/status/status.json".
 This .json file is responded when a GET request is sent to the server.
 Also the data of the POST request is written in the mentioned .json file.